mpv-player/mpv/DOCS/man/vf.rst

         Display size of the video.
 Can be different from video size if the video does not use square pixels (e.g. DVD).

+    ``container_fps``
+        FPS value as reported by file headers.
+This value can be wrong or completely broken (e.g. 0 or NaN).
+Even if the value is correct, if another filter changes the real FPS (by dropping or inserting frames), the value of this variable might not be useful.
+Note that the ``--fps`` command line option overrides this value.

+        Useful for some filters which insist on having a FPS.

 ``vapoursynth-lazy``
     The same as ``vapoursynth``, but doesn't load Python scripts.
 Instead, a custom backend using Lua and the raw VapourSynth API is used.
 The syntax